 Renewables: Concerns about energy security, rising fossil fuel prices, and climate change are increasingly relevant in the United States.
 Renewable energy (Wind, Solar, Biomass, Geothermal, Hydro) is able to play a fundamental role in producing clean and unlimited energy for our country, while also significantly lowering pollution and greenhouse gas emissions.
 Domestic renewable resources could also enhance national security and the balance of trade, while simultaneously creating job opportunities in our country.

 From 2002-2008, fossil fuels received $72.5 billion in federal subsidies while renewable energy received $29 billion.
-Of this $29 billion, $16.8 billion were given to corn ethanol fuels and only $12.2 billion were given to traditional renewable energies—a representative graphic can be seen here.
+Of this $29 billion, $16.8 billion were given to corn ethanol fuels and only $12.2 billion were given to traditional renewable energies.
 Since most of the subsidies that fossil fuels receive have been written permanently into United States tax code, they are able to take full advantage of these subsidies.
 However, subsidies for renewable energies are time-limited with expiration dates that limit their usefulness to the industry.
 For example, the Production Tax Credit (PTC) that provides a kilowatt-hour credit for the wind energy industry lasts for only one year, making it necessary for it to be renewed annually.
 In order for this subsidy to be renewed, congress must vote for or against the PTC.
 By requiring a vote for the Production Tax Credit, uncertainty is created within the wind energy industry about whether or not they will continue to receive this vital subsidy.
 In response to this time-limited subsidy, wind energy experiences a boom and bust cycle of development that negatively affects the entire industry.
 The PTC is a great example of a subsidy for the renewable energy industry that is not living up to its potential.
 If the PTC did not have to be renewed annually, it would be an even bigger success for the wind industry than it already has been.
 The United States is currently giving billions to wind through the Production Tax Credit, but we are not putting these billions to their greatest potential by having a subsidy that requires renewal every single year.
 If the PTC were to be expanded to last longer than one or two years, these subsidies would make a much larger impact for the wind energy industry.

 In 2004, Colorado became the first U.S. state to create a Renewable Portfolio Standard (RPS) through a voter-approved referendum when the state successfully passed Amendment 37.
 Originally, the Colorado RPS required Investor Owned Utilities (such as Xcel) to generate or purchase at least 10% of their electricity from renewable sources by 2015.
 The requirement was then raised to 20% in 2007, and then 30% by 2020 three years later.
 Currently, only California has a higher Renewable Portfolio Standard at 33% by 2020.
 Additionally, Xcel is close to achieving its requirement of 30% seven years ahead of the deadline.
 Renewable energy resources that are eligible include wind energy, geothermal-electric energy, solar-electric energy, biomass facilities that burn nontoxic plants, animal waste, landfill gas, hydropower, and fuel cells using hydrogen derived from eligible renewables.
 The RPS has been greatly beneficial to the state of Colorado, which now hosts 1600 clean energy companies that employ more than 19,000 people, ranking #4 in the country for jobs in the renewable energy.
 Increasing the use of renewable energy in the state has lowered utility bills—rather than raise them as many thought it would.
 The RPS is an exceptional example of how increased energy from renewable sources can bring positive effects upon a state, country, or the entire world.